 To a seasoned couples therapist, the telltale signs of a relationship in crisis are universal.
-While every marriage is unique, with distinct memories and stories that capture its essence, how it looks at its core, the anatomy so-to-speak, adheres to certain truths.
-The bones of love, what builds trust (and breaks it), what fosters connection (and disconnection) we have widely come to understand through the work of Dr. John Gottman.
+While every marriage is unique with distinct memories and stories, how it looks at its core (the anatomy so-to-speak) adheres to certain truths.
+We know the bones of love, what builds trust (and breaks it), what fosters connection (and disconnection) from the work of Dr. John Gottman.

-Gottman, renowned for his research on marital stability and demise, and recognized as one of the ten most influential psychotherapists of the past quarter-century, has at this stage of his career amassed over 40 years of research with 3,000 participants.
-The quality and breadth of his studies are recognized as some of the finest and most exemplary data we have to date, and serve as an underpinning for how we understand what makes love work.
+Gottman is renowned for his research on marital stability and demise and recognized as one of the ten most influential psychotherapists of the past quarter-century.
+He has more than 40 years of research with 3,000 participants.
+The quality and breadth of his studies are some of the finest and most exemplary data we have to date.
+They serve as an underpinning for how we understand what makes love work.

-Enter Brené Brown, a self-described researcher, storyteller, and Texan.
-She’s gritty and funny, and like Gottman, a formidable researcher.
-Over the past two decades, Brown has studied shame, vulnerability, courage, and empathy.
-She’s published five New York Times #1 bestsellers, and over 40 million people have viewed her TED Talk on vulnerability.
+Enter Brené Brown, a self-described Texan storyteller.
+She’s gritty and funny and, like Gottman, a formidable researcher.
+Over the past two decades, Brown studied shame, vulnerability, courage, and empathy.
+She’s published five New York Times #1 bestsellers, and more than 40 million people viewed her TED Talk on vulnerability.
 Her passion for living a wholehearted life is contagious and convincing.
-Her research has confirmed a core human need to belong and connect, and at a time when many of us are feeling the absence of such, she’s tapping a deep well—inspiring a tribe of the wholehearted, people committed to practicing shame-resilience, Daring Greatly, and embracing vulnerability.
+Her research confirmed a core human need to belong and connect.
+At a time when many feel the absence of such, she’s tapping a deep well.
+She inspires people who are committed to practicing shame-resilience, “daring greatly,” and embracing vulnerability.

-Having had the good fortune to train in both the Gottman Method and The Daring Way® (an experiential methodology based on the research of Brené Brown), I cannot help but wonder, what life would be like if we could take our cues from the masters of marriage and the wholehearted?
+I’ve had the good fortune to train in both the Gottman Method and The Daring Way® (an experiential methodology based on the research of Brené Brown).
+I cannot help but wonder what life would be like if we could take our cues from the masters of marriage and the wholehearted?
 How might this shape who we are as individuals in a partnership?
-What might the ripple effects be to our children and society at large if we aspire to love as Gottman and Brown are suggesting?
+What might the ripple effects be to our children and society at large if we aspire to love as Gottman and Brown suggest?

 The implications of following in the footsteps of the masters and the wholehearted are huge.
-The Harvard Study of Adult Development, the most extensive study of its kind, has taught us three things.
-First, that loneliness can kill as surely as smoking or alcoholism, and that when we are connected, we live longer and healthier lives.
-Second, the quality of our relationships matter.
-It’s not the number of friends we have, or whether or not we are in a committed relationship that predicts thriving.
+The Harvard Study of Adult Development, the most extensive study of its kind, taught us three things.
+First, loneliness can kill as surely as smoking or alcoholism.
+When we connect, we live longer and healthier lives.
+Second, the quality of our relationships matters.
+It’s not the number of our friends nor whether we are in a committed relationship that predicts thriving.
 Being in a high-conflict marriage is bad for one’s health.
 It is worse than divorce.
 Third, good relationships don’t just protect our health.
-They protect our mind.
+They protect our minds.
 Memory loss and cognitive decline are more prevalent in lives permeated by conflict and disconnection.

-And if that is not compelling enough, Brown’s research on the implications of shame paints a similarly grim picture, depicting shame as correlated with loneliness, depression, suicidality, abuse, trauma, bullying, addiction, and anxiety.
+If that is not compelling enough, Brown’s research on the implications of shame paints a similarly grim picture.
+It depicts shame as correlated with loneliness, depression, suicidality, abuse, trauma, bullying, addiction, and anxiety.

 So while love may not heal all wounds, it is undoubtedly a panacea for preventing them.